Paghalavan/HCLSoftware_Hackathon/README.md

 * Business-aligned outputs
 * Cloud deployment best practices

+Absolutely — here’s the **updated README section** with a clean, professional **Contributors** block added.
+You can paste this directly into your backend README.

+---

-👥 Contributors
+## 👥 Contributors

 This project was developed collaboratively with clearly defined responsibilities:

-Lakshya Tiwari
+* **Lakshya Tiwari**
-Backend Development, Deployment & System Integration
+  *Backend Development, Deployment & System Integration*

-Designed and implemented the FastAPI backend
+  * Designed and implemented the FastAPI backend

-Integrated ML inference and LLM-based insights
+  * Integrated ML inference and LLM-based insights

-Handled cloud deployment and end-to-end integration
+  * Handled cloud deployment and end-to-end integration

-Raghav
+* **Raghav**
-Prediction Models (Random Forest & Lasso Regression)
+  *Prediction Models (Random Forest & Lasso Regression)*

-Feature engineering for customer-level modeling
+  * Feature engineering for customer-level modeling

-Trained and validated regression models
+  * Trained and validated regression models

-Exported trained models for backend inference
+  * Exported trained models for backend inference

-Paghallavan
+* **Paghallavan**
-Frontend Development & Presentation
+  *Frontend Development & Presentation*

-Built the TypeScript-based frontend
+  * Built the TypeScript-based frontend

-Integrated backend APIs into UI workflows
+  * Integrated backend APIs into UI workflows

-Designed presentation and demo narrative
+  * Designed presentation and demo narrative
 ---